 If you have a baby who’s past the six month mark, you’ve probably had your first taste of teething!
 After colic, teething is usually the next painful challenge that most new parents face, and it can go on for a while too.
 There are many natural remedies for teething troubles, which include the use of special teething biscuits.
 We’ve been getting lots of queries for healthy teething biscuit recipes for babies.
 Which is why we’ve scoured the internet and brought you our curated list suitable for babies under one year of age.

 Now most biscuit recipes out there use ingredients that aren’t exactly baby friendly – refined flour, white sugar, baking powder, baking soda, cow’s milk, honey or whole eggs.
 Trying to find substitutes for all these can take more time than actually baking the biscuits themselves!
 You must be wondering how to make teething biscuits at home ?
 The recipes we’ve listed here use safe and healthy ingredients for the most part, and where they haven’t, we’ve offered substitutes.
 Baking powder is quite common, although the amount is usually minimal – about half a tsp or so for the entire recipe.
 You can go ahead and skip this too – the outcome will be just as good!

 15 Healthy Teething Biscuit Recipes for Babies

-Mama Natural has this great recipe for teething biscuits that uses bananas and oats.
-They also contain some spice which makes them sound super yummy!
-The recipe calls for aluminium-free baking powder, but feel free to skip it.
+Super Healthy Kids has this great recipe for teething biscuits that uses bananas and oats.
+They also contain cinnamon and vanilla extract which makes them sound super yummy!

 Got extra baby cereal leftover?
-Use them up to make these yummy banana pear teething biscuits from Kenji and Jen that have a lovely sweetness from the fruit.
+Use them up to make these yummy banana pear teething biscuits from babyume that have a lovely sweetness from the fruit.
 It’s really easy to make too – puree the wet ingredients, add the dry and scoop out to bake!

 This biscuit recipe from The Road to Loving my Thermo Mixer is super easy, with just 2 ingredients!
 The technique of baking them for a while before cutting them into rusks and baking again is just genius!
 You get the perfect amount of hardness required for a teething biscuit.